General Directorate of Industrial Property (Albania)

-The General Directorate of Industrial Property (DPPI; Drejtoria e Përgjithshme e Pronësisë Industriale) is a public agency under the supervision of the Ministry of Economic Development, Tourism, Trade and Enterprise.
+The General Directorate of Industrial Property (DPPI; Drejtoria e Përgjithshme e Pronësisë Industriale) is a public agency of the Albanian national government.
+It is in the Ministry of Economic Development, Tourism, Trade and Enterprise.
 The activity of this institution is regulated by Law 9947 dated.
 07/07/2008 "On Industrial Property".
 This institution grants protections for objects of Industrial Property: Inventions and usage patterns, Industrial design, Commercial and Service Marks, etc.